cal-itp/data-infra/_sources/analytics_tools/saving_code.md

 `git checkout --theirs path/to/notebook.ipynb`
 * From here, just add the file and commit with a message as you normally would and the conflict should be fixed in your Pull Request.

-### Helpful Hints
+## Other Common GitHub Commands

 These are helpful Git commands an analyst might need, listed in no particular order.

 * During collaboration, if another analyst already created a remote branch, and you want to work off of the same branch: `git fetch origin`, `git checkout -b our-project-branch origin/our-project-branch`
 * To discard the changes you made to a file, `git checkout my-notebook.ipynb`, and you can revert back to the version that was last committed.
-* Temporarily stash changes, move to a different branch, and come back and retain those changes: `git stash`, `git checkout some-other-branch`, do stuff on the other branch, `git checkout original-branch`, `git stash pop`
+* Temporarily stash changes, move to a different branch, and come back and retain those changes: `git stash`, `git switch some-other-branch`, do stuff on the other branch, `git switch original-branch`, `git stash pop`
 * Rename files and retain the version history associated (`mv` is move, and renaming is moving the file path): `git mv old-notebook.ipynb new-notebook.ipynb`
 * Set your local `main` branch to be the same as the remote branch: `git fetch origin git reset --hard origin/main`